artjomPlaunov/ocaml_db/README.md

 - JDBC-like API for network and embedded connection.
 Test on separate nodes.
 - Transaction + Recovery Manager testing -- shutdown DB instance and test recovery log algo.
 - DB wrapper
+* and especially our modules with the double underscore
+* concurrency tests failed with "New value: 679" (have yet to replicate again)
+* profiling?